-Shaun Wright - South Yorkshire Police and Crime Commissioner
+Steve Pick – Acting South Yorkshire Police and Crime Commissioner

-My role as your Police and Crime Commissioner
+My role as your Acting Police and Crime Commissioner

-The Salary of the Police and Crime Commissioner is £85,000 per year.
+The salary of the Acting Police and Crime Commissioner is £85,000 per year.